 But I think it was January when we saw some action.
 It could have been February.
 I guess it was February.

-Well, the date that sticks out in my mind is February 4, 1942.
-I think this is when you were with the Marblehead and a couple of Dutch cruisers.
+Marcello: Well, the date that sticks out in my mind is February 4, and a couple of Dutch cruisers.
 This was when you ran into fifty-four Japanese planes.
-Of course, this is when the Houston got hit.
-Describe what you remember from that action.
+Of course, this is when the action.